pret/pokered/FEATURES.md

 - Unused text about Porygon was added to the computer monitor on Silph Co 11F.
 - New text entries were added to objects where there was previously either nothing at all or generic reused text in some cases.
 (Example: some trash cans in peoples house's now have unique text)
 - You can use a larger variation of characters in pokemon/player nicknames.
+- In the original game, if you open the OPTIONS menu in rock tunnel while it's dark, the menu will also be dark.
+Now it's normal colors.

 ## Move changes
 - Disable disables the previously selected move of the opponent.
 If they haven't selected a move yet, it chooses a random move.
 It has 85% accuracy.
 It lasts 2-7 turns.